 How long is this all going to take?

-Officially, the climb up to the viewing platform at the top should take 2¼ hours, and the climb back down another 1 hour.
+Officially, the hike up to the viewing platform at the top should take 2¼ hours, and the climb back down another 1 hour.
 When you reach the top you’ll no doubt want to take pictures, walk the extra section to the tower (the highest point you can reach), and maybe have a picnic.

-All this will take around another hour, so all together you should count on 4 hours for the round trip.
+All this will take around another hour, so together you should count on 4 hours for the round trip.

 When is the best time of day to set out?

 We started early in the morning, on the assumption that the climb should be easier if you avoid the heat of the day.
-In fact, throughout the whole climb we were completely sheltered by the jungle canopy, so the actual time of day made very little difference.
+In fact, throughout the whole climb we were completely sheltered by the jungle canopy, so the actual time of day made little difference.

 Of course, you don’t want to be climbing back down in the dark, so it’s unwise to begin your ascent any later than 3:30 in the afternoon.